FINTRAC

 In 2024 FINTRAC introduced a dual ID process including:

-3. If you are representing a corporation your agent will require you to provide information such as a certificate of incorporation.
+If you are a Director of a Corporation and you are representing the corporation your agent will require you to provide information such as a certificate of incorporation.
 This information will be recorded on the FINTRAC form and will include the corporation’s name, address, and names of the directors.
 The corporate documentation is in addition to the personal information required.
 For example, if the husband and wife are directors of the company, and the house is going to be in the wife’s name, an Individual FINTRAC form will be completed for the husband, and wife, in addition to FINTRAC for the corporation.

 Third Party Involvement